dablelv/cyan/README.md

 # Star History
 [![Star History Chart](https://api.star-history.com/svg?repos=dablelv/go-huge-util&type=Date)](https://star-history.com/#dablelv/go-huge-util&Date)

+# How to Contribute
+We really appreciate any code commits which make lancet lib powerful.
+Please follow the rules below to create your pull request.

+1. Fork the repository.
+2. Add and Commit your changes.
+3. Push to your forked repository.
+4. Create new pull request.

 # Summary
 The above example is just the tip of the iceberg.
 For more usage, please read the source code.